How conversion values work in SKAN 4.0

 4. Will you get both coarse-grained and fine-grained conversion values in each postback?

-6. What will happen to SKAN’s infamous random timer?
+6. What happened to SKAN’s infamous random timer?

 9. Are there other changes in SKAN 4.0 my team should be aware of?